KPMG: Other cases

-During April, KPMG UK was fined £455,000 and a senior partner, Nicola Quayle, was fined £29,250 by the UK accounting regulator, Financial Regulation Council for failing to challenge what a client was telling them about certain complex supplier arrangements.
+During April, KPMG UK was fined £455,000 and a senior partner, Nicola Quayle, was fined £29,250 by the Financial Reporting Council for failing to challenge what a client was telling them about certain complex supplier arrangements.

-In June, KPMG resigned from the auditor role at British fashion firm, Ted Baker plc after the company admitted accounting errors resulting in overstatement of its inventory by up to £58 million.
+In June, KPMG resigned from the auditor role of British fashion firm Ted Baker plc after the company admitted accounting errors resulting in overstatement of its inventory by up to £58 million.